yellowmachine/svelte-remote-bind/README.md

 ### alert: this is a draft, there's still no beta npm package

+The actual implementation is with rxjs, which is really a pain and I think the result code is not deterministic.
+I'm now working with a simplest implementation with xstate.
+Soon ;)

 (this is a svelte-kit project, so: npm i && npm run dev)

 [Demo](https://svelte-remote-bind.surge.sh)